UltraEngine/Documentation/CPP_WaitEvent.md

 Returns the oldest event in the queue.

 ## Remarks ##
-Use [PeekEvent](PeekEvent.md) to check if any events are available if you don't want the application to pause when this function is called.
+Use [PeekEvent](PeekEvent.md) to check if any events are available before calling this function, if you don't want the application to pause.